 Isle of Arran cruise terminal

-Most cruise ships to Isle of Arran dock (anchor) at Brodick - the island's main ferry port on the eastern coast.
+Most cruise ships and ferries to Isle of Arran dock (anchor) at Brodick Ferry Terminal - the island's main seaport on the eastern coast.

-Some ships may also stop at Lamlash - port town also located on the eastern coast (to the south of Brodick).
+Some ships may alternatively stop at Lamlash - port town on the eastern coast (to the south of Brodick).

 During summer, Arran Island (Brodick) is regularly visited by PS Waverley - world's oldest (only one) original and still operational paddle-wheel steamship.